English Language and/or Linguistics MLitt

 - the remaining 80 credits are chosen by you and your supervisors to suit your needs and preferences

-You may also take part in lectures and seminars (not the assessments) for approved taught undergraduate and postgraduate modules, or you may choose to study modules from Linguistics MA.
-The taught modules and research assignments will prepare you for your dissertation and you have the flexibility to choose one assignment unrelated to the main focus of your studies.
+You may also take part in lectures and seminars (not the assessments) for approved taught undergraduate and postgraduate modules.
+Or you may choose to study modules from the Linguistics MA.
+The taught modules and research assignments will prepare you for your dissertation.
+You also have the flexibility to choose one assignment unrelated to the main focus of your studies.

 Depending on your modules, you'll be assessed through a combination of: